 Cost-per-click (CPC) is a form of digital advertising bidding where the advertiser pays an agreed-upon price every time a user clicks on the ad, whether that user ultimately purchases anything from the advertiser or not.

 CPC helps you more accurately track your click-through rates and helps you control how much money you ultimately spend on ad traffic.

 CPC can generate results faster than organic search engine optimization (SEO) methods.
-Although we still recommend continuing SEO best practices.
-(Check out these 13 common SEO mistakes you might be making right now.)
+Although we still recommend continuing SEO best practices and avoid these 13 common SEO mistakes.

 In addition, CPC also appeals to advertisers because your paying for someone’s action (clicking on the ad).
 It’s more tangible than impressions for many.